Interactive Learning Skills and Communication

 Assessment: Essay, case study, presentation

-Here, an introduction to the structure of the UK legal system, system of government and Parliament from both theoretical and practical viewpoints is offered.
+The module provides an introduction to the structure of the UK legal system, system of government and Parliament from both theoretical and practical viewpoints.
 The module will provide students with an understanding of UK constitutional law and theory, giving them the ability to critically evaluate the merits and demerits of a variety of contemporary issues affecting a modern United Kingdom.